Ten Things to Know About Viral Testing for SARS-CoV-2

 The testing sensitivity depends on how good the sample is, how high the viral load is, how long the person has been ill, the skill of the sample collector, and how the sample is processed.

-Take the probability that you are infected based on whether you live in a hotspot for the virus or not and then multiple it by the sensitivity of the test.
-Ideally, you would want to be less than a 5% chance of being positive.
+Take the probability that you are infected based on whether you live in a hotspot for the virus or not and then multiply it by the sensitivity of the test.
+Ideally, you would want to have less than a 5% chance of being positive.

 If you live in a hotspot, your probability of being infected is approximately 50%, and the sensitivity of current tests is estimated to be at around 70%, which means that you have a 35% chance of being infected.

 What Factors Determine the Accuracy of the Test?